mtx9/obsidian-calcite/README.md

 ```

 Select all notes that have the property next referencing another note, and the referenced notes.
-(Notes that have the property next, but doesn't reference another note, aren't shown.):
+(Notes that have the property next, but doesn't reference another note through it, aren't shown.):

 ```